Donors

 • Protects you from civil and criminal liability should the product donated in good faith later cause harm to the recipient.

-• Standardizes donor liability exposure; you and your legal counsel do not need to investigate liability laws in 50 states and
+• Standardizes donor liability exposure; you and your legal counsel do not need to investigate liability laws in all 50 states

 • Sets a floor of “gross negligence” or intentional misconduct for persons who donate grocery products.
 According to the new law, gross negligence is defined as “voluntary and conscious conduct by a person with knowledge (at the time of conduct) that the conduct is likely to be harmful to the health or well-being of another person.”